ECF/Py4j-RemoteServicesProvider/README.md

 ##Quickstart

-One easy way to demonstrate the utility of this distribution provider is to have a Java-based [OSGi Remote Service](https://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.remoteservices.html) able to be consumed and use by a Python process.
+One easy way to demonstrate the utility of this distribution provider is to have a Java-based [OSGi Remote Service](https://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.remoteservices.html) able to be used by a Python process.

 ### Example Karaf-Based OSGi Remote Service